garyjohnson/kvaut/README.md

 UI automation to enable BDD-style testing for Kivy apps.

 ## Requirements
-kivy.app must be installed with symlinks.
+cython and kivy must be installed into system site packages for both python2 and python3.
+See {} for install instructions on OSX.

+## Running tests
+pip install tox and run tox.